Pamblam/jSQL/README.md

  - **In the middle**, a set of methods are used to build [`jSQLQuery` objects](https://github.com/Pamblam/jSQL/wiki/jSQLquery-interface) which execute CRUD commands on the jSQL database and it's tables. *(See: [`jSQL.createTable()`](https://github.com/Pamblam/jSQL/wiki/Querying-the-Database#jsqlcreatetableparams), [`jSQL.select()`](https://github.com/Pamblam/jSQL/wiki/Querying-the-Database#jsqlselectcolumns), [`jSQL.insertInto()`](https://github.com/Pamblam/jSQL/wiki/Querying-the-Database#jsqlinsertintotablename), [`jSQL.dropTable()`](https://github.com/Pamblam/jSQL/wiki/Querying-the-Database#jsqldroptabletablename), [`jSQL.update()`](https://github.com/Pamblam/jSQL/wiki/Querying-the-Database#jsqlupdatetablename), and [`jSQL.deleteFrom()`](https://github.com/Pamblam/jSQL/wiki/Querying-the-Database#jsqldeletefromtablename))*
  - **At the highest level**, jSQL is an SQL engine (hence the name: Javascript Query Language) which understands a subset of standard SQL passed to the [`jSQL.query()`](https://github.com/Pamblam/jSQL/wiki/Querying-the-Database#jsqlquerysqlquery) method, which parses a [jSQL statement](https://github.com/Pamblam/jSQL/wiki/jSQL-Syntax) and uses the above methods to create [`jSQLQuery` objects](https://github.com/Pamblam/jSQL/wiki/jSQLquery-interface) to perform operations on the database.

-jSQL is written with flexibility, ease of use, and speed in mind.
+jSQL is written with flexibility, ease of use, and efficiency in mind.
 It supports prepared statements, column typing, and can store any kind of data you need it to, including functions and instances of custom objects.
 It's applications include caching server-sourced data, state persistence, data management and querying and more.

 <hr>

 ## Quick Start

 jSQL is implemented in a single JavaScript file.
-Save the `jSQL.js` or the `jSQL.min.js` file to your project folder and include it.
+Save the [`jSQL.js`](https://github.com/Pamblam/jSQL/blob/master/jSQL.js) or the [`jSQL.min.js`](https://github.com/Pamblam/jSQL/blob/master/jSQL.min.js) file to your project folder and include it.

     <script src='jSQL.js'></script>